 The Lee Foundation Rice Scholarship Program is offering scholarship grants to students pursuing their PhD.
-The scholarship is awarded on a competitive basis to candidates coming from South and Southeast Asia.
+The grant is awarded on a competitive basis to candidates coming from South and Southeast Asia.
 The PhD scholarship covers round-trip airfare and related, travel expenses, monthly stipend with local medical and accident insurance, research support, professional development funds, university fees (with an upper limit).
-The duration of the scholarship is three years and awarded on the competitive basis.
+The duration of The grant is three years and awarded on the competitive basis.
 Electronically application submitted by 15 August 2013.

 –Gene discovery and Bioinformatics

 This strategic theme involves decoding the genomes of a large collection of rice germplasm in the International Rice GeneBank at IRRI.
 The wealth of data provides unique opportunities to conduct innovative research in genome diversity and to apply genome-wide association studies to identify novel genes associated with important traits for practical breeding and upstream genetics.

 Increasing the impact of rice variety development is essential to ensure rice food security.
 By working with multidisciplinary teams and making use of various new technologies such as high-throughput genotyping, modern breeding information management, accelerated line development, and early-generation multilocation trials, this program will focus on increasing genetic gains and creating a substantial impact on rice productivity.

 –Future rice systems to ensure food security

 Meeting the food security challenge requires raising the yield potential for rice along with higher yield stability in the difficult environments of drought, flooding, and high temperature and changes in cultivation practices such as direct seeding.
 The team of students will develop an improved understanding of the physiology of rice to contribute to breakthroughs in raising the yield potential of rice.